-GDP = ;

-Notes: Dependent variable is Democracy.
+Dependent variable is Democracy.
 Table shows the marginal effects based on Probit regressions of Model (1).
 All models include region- and year-fixed effects; country-clustered standard errors are shown in parentheses: *0.05, **0.01 and ***0.001.

 Table A.3.